blakevieyra/ankify/README.md

 1. Save the Deck: Once the deck is generated, choose a location to save the `.apkg` file.
 1. Import to Anki: Open Anki and import the saved `.apkg` file to access your new flashcards.
 ---
-Screenshot
-*(Add a screenshot of the application window here.)*
----

 Known Limitations
 - Slide Content: Relies on clear and structured text in slides for effective flashcard generation.
 - AI Accuracy: The quality of generated flashcards depends on the clarity and relevance of the slide content.